-NMN - Nicotinamide Mononucleotide Safety and Risk Management
+NMN - Nicotinamide Mononucleotide safety and risk management

-NAD boosters are a HOT topic.
+NAD boosters are a hot topic.
 NMN is the hottest 🔥

 One of my favourite ways to analyse the latest health action in longevity technologies is to use Google’s keyword planner and trends tools.
 They form a great way to track the ‘pulse’ of human interest on healthspan.
 And as I planned my next upcoming series of blog posts on NAD boosting with NMN and diving deep into epigenetics and biological age, I certainly found plenty of evidence of our collective curiosity on the topic.